tszalay/PoreView/README.md

 ## Useful functions

-The following is defined by default in `cf_launch`:
+The following is defined by default in `pv_launch`:
 * `f`: add filter easily
 * `n`: plot noise, as in ClampFit
 * `p`: plot visible signals in a new figure